I can’t believe I had forgotten this detail.

 4. Like a sheep before its shearers is silent, so I was silent.

 I honestly thought that’s what I was supposed to do; I thought it was Christ-like.
-If I sat there and didn’t defend myself but simply took on the pain of the rejection, I was doing the right thing.
+If I sat there and didn’t defend myself but took on the pain of the rejection, I was doing the right thing.

 I know better now.
 “Behold, I am sending you out as sheep in the midst of wolves, so be wise as serpents and innocent as doves.”
-Matthew 10:16 I now understand that Jesus’ silence before his accusers was a sacrifice on our behalf, not a call to roll over and play dead.
+Matthew 10:16 I now understand that Jesus’ silence before his accusers was a sacrifice on our behalf, not a call for us to roll over and play dead.

 5. I should have seen the writing on the wall.